theworldisnotflat/shriveling_world/README.md

 Attention: in any case data processing may take time, depending on the number of cities.
 So once

 **Step #3**: enjoy! navigate around the threedimensional structure with mouse controls, define projection through interface, define desired control parameters through the interface on the right.
+Reload the page in the browser before changing dataset.

 ## Introducing data in the application by drag'n'drop